ryanramage/codex-vitae/README.md

 In a disagreement make sure to really understand the point of view being presented from all sides.
 Ask questions in earnest.
 Ensure the argument is not because of a communication breakdown.

-Kids - too early - you were not ready for the consequeneces of having childern
+Kids - too early - you were not ready for the consequences of having children
      - too late - Physical issues with tiredness, or complications
      - too many - each child compounds the risk of less attention and complications